TCotton/postcss-mq-keyframes/README.md

 # PostCSS postcss-animations [![Build Status][ci-img]][ci]

-[PostCSS postcss-animations] This plugin will move any keyframe animations from inside media queries to the bottom of the file
+[PostCSS postcss-animations] This plugin will move any keyframe animations from inside media queries to the bottom of the CSS file

 [PostCSS postcss-animations]: https://github.com/TCotton/postcss-animations)
 [ci-img]: https://travis-ci.org/TCotton/postcss-animations.svg